-Fig. 6: as for Fig.1, Observed and JULES model runs: initial/Default and with anthropogenic moisture added in various ways (Irrigated - soil moisture fixed at the critical point; only vegetation irrigated - soil moisture held at critical point for vegetated land cover only; 0.5 mm street cleaning - artificial precipitation added to forcing in the morning amounting to a total of 0.5 mm; 0.2 mm street cleaning - artificial precipitation added to forcing in the morning amounting to a total of 0.2 mm; 0.035 mm h-1 street cleaning - artificial precipitation added to forcing each hour between 09:00 - 17:00 amounting to a total of 0.035 mm every hour) and using WFDEI forcing (WFDEI precipitation instead of observations at the study site).
+FIG. 6.
+As in Fig. 1, but for observed and JULES model runs-initial/default, with anthropogenic moisture added in various ways (irrigated, soil moisture fixed at the critical point; only vegetation irrigated, soil moisture held at critical point for vegetated land cover only; 0.5-mm street cleaning, artificial precipitation added to forcing in the morning amounting to a total of 0.5 mm; 0.2-mm street cleaning, artificial precipitation added to forcing in the morning amounting to a total of 0.2 mm; 0.035 mm h-1 street cleaning, artificial precipitation added to forcing each hour between 0900 and 1700 LT amounting to a total of 0.035 mm every hour), and using WFDEI forcing (WFDEI precipitation instead of observations at the study site).
 See text for further discussion.
-Sites are organised by increasing plan area fraction vegetated (see Table 2 for values).
+Sites are organized by increasing plan area fraction vegetated (see Table 2 for values).